PoslavskySV/rings/doc/index.rst

 For a quick overview of what |Rings| can do proceed to :ref:`ref-quickstart` and try out |Rings|\ *.repl*.

-Rings are hosted at GitHub: https://github.com/PoslavskySV/rings.
+Rings sources are hosted at GitHub: https://github.com/PoslavskySV/rings.

 .. toctree::
    :caption: Documentation: